Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Abstract

 \section{Abstract}

 \theabstract{Material Flow Analysis (MFA) is used to quantify and understand the life cycles of materials from production to end of use, which enables environmental, social and economic impacts and interventions.
-MFA is challenging as available data is often limited and uncertain, giving rise to an underdetermined system with an infinite number of solutions when attempting to calculate the values of all stocks and flows in the system.
-Bayesian statistics is an effective way to address these challenges as it rigorously quantifies uncertainty in the data and propagates it in a system flow model to provide the probabilities associated with model solutions.
-Furthermore, the Bayesian approach provides a natural way to incorporate useful domain knowledge about the system through the elicitation of the prior distribution.
+MFA is challenging as available data is often limited and uncertain, leading to an underdetermined system with an infinite number of possible stocks and flows values.
+Bayesian statistics is an effective way to address these challenges by principally incorporating domain knowledge, and quantifying uncertainty in the data and providing probabilities associated with model solutions.

-This paper presents a novel Bayesian approach to MFA.
-We propose a mass based framework that directly models the flow and change in stock variables in the system, including systems with simultaneous presence of stocks and disaggregation of processes.
-The proposed approach is demonstrated on a global aluminium cycle, under a scenario where there is a shortage of data, coupled with weakly informative priors that only require basic information on flows and change in stocks.
-Bayesian model checking helps to identify inconsistencies in the data, and the posterior distribution is used to identify the variables in the system with the most uncertainty, which can aid data collection.
-We numerically investigate the properties of our method in simulations, and show that in limited data settings, the elicitation of an informative prior can greatly improve the performance of Bayesian methods, including for both estimation accuracy and uncertainty quantification. }
+This paper presents a novel MFA methodology under the Bayesian framework.
+By relaxing the mass balance constraints, we improve the computational scalability and reliability of the posterior samples compared to existing Bayesian MFA methods.
+We propose a mass based, child and parent process framework to model systems with disaggregated processes and flows.
+We show posterior predictive checks can be used to identify inconsistencies in the data and aid noise and hyperparameter selection.
+The proposed approach is demonstrated on case studies, including a global aluminium cycle with significant disaggregation, under weakly informative priors and significant data gaps to investigate the feasibility of Bayesian MFA.
+We illustrate just a weakly informative prior can greatly improve the performance of Bayesian methods, for both estimation accuracy and uncertainty quantification. \nolinebreak}

 \thekeywords{{Material flow analysis}\and{Bayesian statistics}\and{Probabilistic modelling}\and{Uncertainty quantification}\and{Missing data}\and{Circular Economy}}